trevormatuszyk/CS-240-program3/README.md

 You should add the following public method to your Map class:
 * `vector<City *> shortestPath(City * start, City * dest)`
-    * The method should return the shortest path between two cities by returning a list of the cities you will need to travel through.
+    * The method should return the shortest path between two cities by returning a list of the cities you will need to travel through in order.

-You will also need a second    * `City(string cityName, int xCoor, int yCoor)` method that gives the distance between two points on the graph:
+You will also need a second method that gives the distance between two cities on the graph:
 * `unsigned int pathDistance(City * start, City * dest)`
     * The method should return the total distance (based on the path you must take) between the two cities.
     * The method should return -1 if there is no path.

 ## Part C: Optimizing Dijkstra's Algorithm

 Part of the complexity of Dijkstra's algorithm comes from finding the next closest, unvisited vertex.
 Typically, you can increase the speed of Dijkstra's shortest path algorithm by storing the data in a simple priority queue, such as a heap.
-We will store our cities in a heap to make accessing the closest city a constant time operation (_well, O(logn) if you count the time to re-heapify_).
+We will optionally store our cities in a heap to make accessing the closest city a constant time operation (_well, O(logn) if you count the time to re-heapify_).
 Add an additional Map constructor that takes a boolean as a second parameter in addition to the filename.
 * `Map(string filename, bool heap)`

-You should add a method, 'getNextCity', that will iterate through the cities to find the next city if a heap is not used and will heapify your list of cities and return the priority value if a heap is used.
+I recommend adding a method, 'getNextCity', that will iterate through the cities to find the next closest city if a heap is not used, otherwise will heapify your list of cities and return the priority value if a heap is used.

 :warning: Remember to account for the `visited` flag when heapifying.